-Every desk at RLM has at least three screens and often more on display: multiple computer monitors, smart phones, and tablets.
+Every desk at Red Letter Marketing has at least three screens on display: multiple computer monitors, smart phones, and tablets.
 But our favorite brainstorming and puzzle solving tool is the good old whiteboard.
-Our main conference room has a 14 foot whiteboard that inspires team members and clients alike to bigger thinking.
+Our main conference room has a 14-foot whiteboard that inspires team members and clients alike to bigger thinking.
 Every desk has at least one within arm’s reach, and you never know what you’ll see on them.

 Research has shown that our brains are more active when we stand, move around, and physically write things down rather than typing into a keyboard.
-If our whiteboards could talk, they would have many a tale to tell of coding puzzles solved, site maps brainstormed, and headlines rewritten.
-In the spirit of sharing the chaotic processes of our creative and strategic minds, we thought to put our brains on display – well, our boards (less invasive).
+If our whiteboards could talk, they would have many a tale to tell of coding puzzles solved, sitemaps brainstormed, and headlines rewritten.
+In the spirit of sharing the chaotic processes of our creative and strategic minds, we thought to put our brains on display – well, our whiteboards (much less invasive).

 Here you see the rare inner-workings of German design.
 This is the board of our Lead Designer, Olaf.
 Don’t ask us what any of this means.
 And don’t ask Olaf either.
 He’s concentrating.